 Access to affordable safe drinking water provides a foundation for healthy communities and schools, but millions of Americans still go without this access.
+Aging infrastructure and water quality issues continue to obstruct access to much needed clean water.
+Common contaminants such as arsenic, which is often naturally occurring, can cause cancer, thyroid problems, and other serious health issues.
 This is especially of concern for children, who are one of the most susceptible populations when it comes to the negative health impacts of poor water quality.

 Agua4All Program Benefits